Sporotrichosis: Other animals

 Sporotrichosis can be diagnosed in domestic and wild mammals.
 In veterinary medicine it is most frequently seen in cats and horses.
 Cats have a particularly severe form of cutaneous sporotrichosis.
 Infected cats may exhibit abscesses, cellulitis, or draining wounds that fail to respond to antibiotic treatment.

 Sporotrichosis can spread from nonhuman animals to humans (zoonosis).
-Infected cats in particular exude large quantities of Sporothrix organisms from their skin leasions and can spread the infection to people who handle them.
+Infected cats in particular exude large quantities of Sporothrix organisms from their skin lesions and can spread the infection to people who handle them.
 Although cats are the most common animal source, the infection has also been known to spread to humans from dogs, rats, squirrels, and armadillos.